ffavela/esets/README.md

 ### The relationship is clear for any index value just double it to get the respective Evens value right?

-Basically yes, and for the reverse we can use dividing by two:
+So far yes, this will not generally be the case.
+Similarly for the reverse we can use dividing by two:

 ```
 >>> e.index(42)